Pun Dictionary: C Entries

 "Destroy this Temple and within three days I will raise it up," said Jesus cryptically.

-Cryptically (Tom Swifty)
+Cryptically (Tom Swifties)

 "This has been a grave undertaking," said Tom cryptically.